Best Korean Cleansing Oils for Every Skin Type (2026)

 Either way, you probably did what most people do next: you Googled "best Korean cleansing oil" and got hit with a wall of product recommendations that all contradicted each other.
 One list says mineral oil is fine, another says it's comedogenic.
 One blogger swears by a product you can't even find with English-language packaging.
 And the one you can find on Amazon has reviews split between "holy grail" and "gave me cystic acne," which is honestly not that helpful.

 I want you to try something right now if your current cleansing oil is nearby.
 Flip it over and look at the first three ingredients after water (if water is even listed).
 Can you identify the base oil?
 Do you know whether that oil is a good match for your skin type?
 If you're staring at a Korean label and can't read a single line of it, that's an incredibly common problem, and it's probably the reason your cleansing oil isn't working the way you expected.
+Seoul Sister's Korean Label Scanner can translate that label in seconds using your phone camera, pulling out every ingredient so you can actually evaluate what you're putting on your skin.

 Why Most People Pick the Wrong Cleansing Oil